Find Affordable College Courses

 Concord, NH

 Granite State College did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
 It came in at #7 on the list.
-GSC is a small public school located in the fringe town of Concord.
+GSC is a small public school located in the town of Concord.

 About 33% of the students majoring in history at the school are women while 67% are male.

-Read full report on History at Granite State College
+Full History at Granite State College Report

 Of the 6 students majoring in history at Franklin Pierce, 50% are male and 50% are female.